ivangalkindeveloper/phone_number_mask_parser/README.md

 This package can use for self phone field formatters.\
 In the list of constant countries, such data is collected to ensure the maximum match for parsing phone numbers.

+## Phone code list
+The list of countries and phone codes used may not contain all combinations of alternative codes for recognition.\
+If you are sure that your phone number and alternative code are definitely used in the desired country, inform the package developer.

 ## Usage
 ### Main Class
-The package has the only main class to use - [PhoneNumberMaskParser](https://github.com/ivangalkindeveloper/phone_number_mask_parser/blob/master/lib/src/phone_number_mask_parser.dart#L9):
+The package has the only main class to use - [PhoneNumberMaskParser](https://github.com/ivangalkindeveloper/phone_number_mask_parser/blob/master/lib/src/phone_number_mask_parser.dart#L10):

 | Data type | Name | Description | Default value |
 |-----------|------|-------------|---------------|